zerubeus/moog-sub37-mcp/README.md

 ## Architecture

-- **Base Controllers**: Common functionality abstracted into base classes
-- **Specialized Controllers**: Dedicated controllers for each synth engine and module
-- **MCP Tools**: Direct interface between LLMs and the synth's parameters
-- **MIDI Interface**: Reliable communication with Sub37 hardware
+The MCP server is designed to provide comprehensive control over the Sub37/Subsequent37:

+- **Parameter Control**: Direct access to all synthesizer parameters via MIDI CC messages
+- **Preset Management**: Load, save, and modify presets
+- **Real-time Control**: Immediate response to parameter changes
+- **MIDI Implementation**: Complete MIDI specification support
+- **Error Handling**: Robust error handling for MIDI communication

 ## Implementation Details

-This library uses:
+This library leverages:

 - **FastMCP**: For exposing synth controls to LLMs
-- **Pydantic models**: For data validation, serialization, and type safety
+- **Pydantic Models**: For parameter validation and type safety
-- **mido**: For MIDI communication
+- **mido**: For reliable MIDI communication with the synthesizer
+- **Dynamic Versioning**: Automatic version management for releases

 ## Use Cases

-- Allow Claude and other LLMs to create and modify sounds on the Sub37
+- **AI-Assisted Sound Design**: Let Claude help you create new sounds and explore the synth's capabilities
-- Programmatically control Sub37 parameters for automated sound design
-- Bridge between AI-generated music and hardware synthesis
+- **Automated Parameter Control**: Program complex parameter changes for evolving sounds
+- **Preset Management**: Organize and modify your preset library
+- **Live Performance**: Control the synth in real-time with AI assistance
+- **Educational Tool**: Learn about synthesis through interactive AI guidance

+## Community and Support

+- Join our [Discord community](https://discord.gg/ZFuSuegBMS) for help and discussion
+- Visit [synthgenie.com](https://www.synthgenie.com/) for the web-based version (API key available for free on Discord)
+- Report issues and contribute on GitHub

+## License

+MIT License - See LICENSE file for details